1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

    > **Note:** If **The mobile layout canvas is now interactive** pop-up comes up, click on **Close**.

-1. Drag the **Market Analysis** title to the top of the phone layout.
+1. Drag the **MARKET ANALYSIS** title to the top of the phone layout.

    ![](../Images/pr3.png)